tudormunteanu/exercise/readme.md

 # Lendingblock Python Exercise
 by [Tudor Munteanu](mailto:tudor@mowostudios.com)

-# The App
+# The Service

-The intention was to keep the architecture of the app very basic and have no external dependencies, even though deploying Flask would have been much quicker.
+The intention was to keep the architecture of the service very basic and have no external dependencies, even though deploying Flask would have been much quicker.